stevan/SAuth/README.md

 a mapping held by the web-service that maps the tokens to a specific access-grant as well as the current nonce being used.

-== Implementation ==
+## Implementation Notes

-This system can be implemented in terms of middleware.
+Much of this system can be implemented in terms of middleware.

 The middleware handles the initial access-{request, grant} interaction completely using it's own end-point URL.